-Kim Jong Un makes history as North Korea leader crosses border to meet rival
+Kim Jong-un and South Korean president Moon Jae-in 'agree to the complete denuclearisation' of region

 -

-Kim Jong Un makes history as North Korea leader crosses border to meet rival
+“When I began, people were saying that was an impossibility,” Mr Trump added during an appearance with US athletes who participated in this year’s Winter Olympics in South Korea.

+“They said there were two alternatives: Let them have what they have, or go to war.
+And now we have a much better alternative than anybody thought even possible.”

-With a single step over a weathered, cracked slab of concrete, North Korean leader Kim Jong Un made history by crossing over the world’s most heavily armed border to greet his rival, South Korean president Moon Jae-in.
+The historic Korean summit saw Kim Jong-un cross over the world’s most heavily armed border to greet his rival, president Moon Jae-in.

-Mr Kim then invited Moon to cross briefly north with him before they returned to the southern side for talks on North Korea’s nuclear weapons.
+After Mr Kim had crossed the border south, he invited Mr Moon to step briefly north with him before they returned to the southern side for talks on North Korea’s nuclear weapons.

+It is the first time a North Korean leader has crossed over to the southern side of the DMZ since the Korean War ended in 1953.

-Those small steps must be seen in the context of the last year — when the United States, its ally South Korea and the North seemed at times to be on the verge of nuclear war as the North unleashed a torrent of weapons tests — but also in light of the long, destructive history of the rival Koreas, who fought one of the 20th century’s bloodiest conflicts and even today occupy a divided peninsula that is still technically in a state of war.
+Those small steps must be seen in the context of the last year - when the United States, its ally South Korea and the North seemed at times to be on the verge of nuclear war as the North unleashed a torrent of weapons tests

-It was all smiles on Friday as Mr Moon grasped Mr Kim’s hand and led him along an blindingly red carpet into South Korean territory, where school children placed flowers around their necks and an honour guard stood at attention for inspection.

-Beyond the surface, however, it is still not clear whether the leaders can make any progress in closed-door talks on the nuclear issue, which has bedevilled US and South Korean officials for decades.
+The moment must also be viewed in light of the long, destructive history of the rival Koreas, who fought one of the 20th century’s bloodiest conflicts and even today occupy a divided peninsula that is still technically in a state of war.

 North Korea’s nuclear and missile tests last year likely put it on the threshold of becoming a legitimate nuclear power.
 North Korea claims it has already risen to that level.